chxnmay17/SEM7/DAA/UNIT1/ProblemSolvingStrategy.md

 ✅ **Exam Tip**: Always write **definition → key steps → examples → diagram** for each strategy to get full marks.

 ---

-Do you want me to also make a **one-page DAA “Problem-Solving Strategies” diagram sheet** so you can memorize all 4 approaches visually in under 30 seconds?
-That’s very useful for last-minute revision.